jjhk-coag/File-Converter/README.md

 # 📄 File Converter

 ## 📌 Description
-The **File Converter** is a graphical user interface (GUI) application that allows converting **JPEG, PDF, PNG, WEBP** files.
+The **File Converter** is a GUI application that allows converting **JPEG, PDF, PNG, WEBP** files.
 It supports drag-and-drop functionality and file selection via the file explorer.

 ## 🎨 Features
 - ✅ **Convert JPEG, PDF, PNG, WEBP**